 The collection focuses on scholarly publications that support Shakespeare and Early Modern Studies, especially in regard to theatre and performance history.
 The collection also addresses the history, building and use of our theatres: the Globe Theatre (the ‘wooden O’ recreation of the original Globe Theatre) and the Sam Wanamaker Playhouse (a recreation of an indoor Jacobean Playhouse).
 This comprehensive collection includes the following subject areas:

 - Early Modern material culture and staging practices

 - Performance-based research into space and audiences

 Rare Book Collection

 A collection of rare books has been slowly building since the earliest days of the Globe project.
 They have accrued through generous donation from many benefactors who engaged with the mission to build a specialist collection in support of our research.
-This collection consists of books produced before 1900 and includes early modern printed books, as well as nineteenth century responses to Shakespeare and his world.
+This collection includes early modern printed books.

 John Wolfson Rare Book Collection

 A collection of works by Shakespeare and his contemporaries including: Christopher Marlowe, Ben Johnson, Thomas Middleton and John Ford.
 This collection has been pledged to the Globe by New York-based collector and author, John Wolfson, ‘to be used to great advantage by students, scholars and educators for generations to come’.
 John Wolfson is the Honorary Curator of Rare Books at Shakespeare’s Globe.

 The Canadian Library

 This is the Library’s foundation collection donated in 1999 and is based on the research collections of two Canadian Shakespeare scholars, David Galloway and Don Rowan, who first discovered the Inigo Jones theatre drawings at Worcester College, Oxford.
 The books relate to Shakespeare, Shakespearean theatres and performance.